mr-moto/adp-boomtown/README.md

 ### Todos

  - Refactor
- - Add share and borrow features
- - Add propTypes
- - Add user sign up/login Auth
- - Add filtering of items
+ - Cleanup (follow eslint rules)
+ - Image upload feature
+ - Use redux for state on share page
+ - display tags on card on share page
+ - display current user on card on share page